Entropy non-conservation and boundary conditions for Hamiltonian dynamical systems: Criteria for Conservation of Entropy

 \subsection{Self-Adjoint Operators and Entropy Conservation}

-Having established the conditions under which $\hat{K}$ is self-adjoint, we now demonstrate explicitly that a self-adjoint Koopman operator guarantees entropy conservation.
-First, define the operator \footnote{In the quantum case, the trace of this operator is the von-Neumann entropy.
-This similarly obeys an $H$-theorem when $\hat{\rho}$ is evolved by a Lindblad equation \citep{Alicki}.}:
+While the von Neumann deficiency index theorem establishes the conditions under which $\hat{K}$ is self-adjoint, this does not explicitly address the question of entropy conservation.
+We now demonstrate that a self-adjoint Koopman operator guarantees entropy conservation.
+First, define the operator \footnote{In the quantum case, the trace of this operator is the von Neumann entropy.
+This similarly obeys an $H$ theorem when $\hat{\rho}$ is evolved by a Lindblad equation \citep{Alicki}.}:

 where